marcosdavis/byuiknow/README.md

 3. **Run**
    - Place the project folder in your web server root .
-For example you can use htdocs for XAMPP
+For example you can use htdocs for XAMPP (in this case start start Apache and MySQL)
-   - Start Apache and MySQL
    - Access the app: `http://localhost/byuiknow/index.html`